How to add dependency to Helm Chart

 servicePort: "5432"

-UserManagement application uses embedded h2 database with default profile, if external database to be used kyma
+UserManagement application uses embedded h2 database with default profile, if external database to be used kyma spring profile needs to be enabled.

 - Spring profile